Feral Cats and our “Trap, Neuter and Return” Programme

-Our Trap, Neuter, Return (TNR) program was launched in September 2015 and to date (September 2020), our Community Team has successfully Trapped, Neutered and Returned over 1000 feral cats and has brought hundreds of feral kittens into our rehoming centre for socialising and rehoming.
+Our Trap, Neuter, Return (TNR) program was launched in September 2015, over the years we've helped well over 1200 cats and have brought hundreds of feral kittens into our care for socialising and rehoming.
+Between September 2020 and September 2021 our Community Team successfully Trapped, Neutered and Returned 198 cats!

 Our team will often be working throughout the night in order to carry out the trapping of feral cats in Cumbria.
 Traps are monitored every 3-4 hours during the night and our team works closely with feral cat carers to ensure the welfare of the cats is never compromised.